 Do you have a cancellation policy?

-The Museum would like to continue its practice of not charging a cancellation fee; however, each year many groups do not show up or cancel their reservation.
-Please cancel your reservation one week in advance if you can no longer come to the Museum.
-Not only will this allow us to refrain from instituting a cancellation fee but it will also give other educators the opportunity to bring their students to the Museum in your place.
-Failure to cancel your reservation in advance may make your school ineligible for future free admission/transportation grants.
+JANM would like to continue its practice of not charging a cancellation fee; however, each year many groups do not show up or cancel their reservation.
+Please cancel your reservation one week in advance if you can no longer come to the museum.
+Not only will this allow us to refrain from instituting a cancellation fee but it will also give other educators the opportunity to bring their students to JANM in your place.
+Failure to cancel your reservation in advance may make your school ineligible for future free admission and transportation grants.

-Why does the Museum use the term “concentration camp” when speaking of the World War II incarceration of Japanese Americans?
+Why does the JANM use the term “concentration camp” when speaking of the World War II incarceration of Japanese Americans?